-Weak consistency models trade strong consistency guarantees for improved availability and latency.
+Weak consistency trades strong consistency guarantees for improved availability and latency.

 Eventual consistency is where a level of inconsistency is tolerated.
 Eventually consistent data stores converge towards identical copies of each other [1, P. 373].
 There are many sub-categories of eventual consistency that are better specified, such as last-write-wins, but often they are grouped under the umbrella term of eventual consistency.

-Client-centric consistency models are consistency models that are concerned with the consistency between the client and the data store (rather than consistency between data stores).
+Client-centric consistency models are concerned with the consistency between the client and the data store (rather than consistency between data stores).

-Monotonic reads guarantee that once a process reads a value for , it will never see any older values for data item [1, P. 378].
+Monotonic reads guarantee that once a process reads a value for , it will never read any older values for [1, P. 378].

 Monotonic writes guarantee that a write by a process on data item is completed before any future writes on by the same process [1, P. 379].

 Read-your-writes consistency is where a replica is at least current enough to reflect any write operations made by process when a read operation by is made [1, P. 381].

 Writes-follow-reads consistency is where write operations on a data item by a process following a previous read operation on by are guaranteed to take place on either the same version of that was read by or a more recent version of [1, P. 382].

 A consistency protocol describes an implementation of a consistency model [1, P. 396].